martinmdl/unsam-SPD/README.md

 # unsam-SPD

-All the practice done while taking **SISTEMA DE PROCESAMIENTO DE DATOS** classes on UNSAM.
+All the practice done while taking **SISTEMAS DE PROCESAMIENTO DE DATOS** classes on UNSAM.